tdongsi/tdongsi.github.io/source/_posts/Hive/2015-12-05-programming-hive-partitioned-tables.markdown

 ### Partitioned External Tables

 You can use partitioning with external tables.
 The combination gives you a way to “share” data with other tools, while still optimizing query performance.
 While LOCATION clause is required for non-partitioned external table to specify data location, it is not required for external partitioned tables.
-Instead, use ALTER TABLE statement is used to add data in each partition separately.
+Instead, `ALTER TABLE` statement is used to add data in each partition separately.

 ``` sql
 CREATE EXTERNAL TABLE IF NOT EXISTS log_messages (